It had been a long day. Thru’ the clouds of steam, smog and drizzle the smells of the plastics

 intelligence other then their own.

-As they rounded a corner, where a narrow track passed through a narrow crevice in a rocky pass,
+As they rounded a corner, where a narrow track passed through a deep crevice in a rocky pass,

 where the track was rimed with ice and they were on their guard lest they should lose balance, a